zakmorrison1993/HailStone-Sequence-Calculator/README.md

 This is a calculator for the Hailstone Sequence. written in Python.
 A small but nice little script.

-The Hailstone Sequence is a simple algorithm that multiplies Odd numbers by 3 and adds one AND divides Even numbers by 2.
+The Hailstone Sequence is a simple algorithm that multiplies ODD numbers by 3 and adds one AND divides EVEN numbers by 2.

 This Project is an example for: